 Amazon package testing has become a major focus of Amazon.
 The company has instituted a certified package program to address a number of concerns.
-These include damage throughout the supply chain to the customer’s door.
-An elimination of “wrap rage”.
-This is the frustration of trying to open a package.
-A reduction in packaging material.
-This reduces waste and environmental footprint.
+This program is called APASS.
+These concerns include damage throughout the supply chain to the customer’s door.
+An elimination of “wrap rage” which is the frustration of trying to open a package.
+A reduction in packaging material, which reduces waste and environmental footprint.
 An increased use in recycled packaging components.

 Below is information on each of the three tiers as well as links to their specific requirements: